 If you get caught running a stop sign or red light in New Hampshire, you’ll likely face fines and demerit points on your driving record.
+(However, you might have options to avoid the fine and points.)
 This article gives an overview of what the law prohibits and some specific consequences of a stop sign or red light violation.

 At a red light or stop sign, motorists generally must come to a complete stop before entering the crosswalk at the near side of the intersection or at a clearly marked stop line.
 If there is no crosswalk or stop line, the driver should stop before entering the intersection itself.

 New Hampshire law allows motorists to make a right turn after stopping at a red light unless there’s a sign indicating the turn is prohibited.
 However, the motorist making the right turn must yield the right-of-way to pedestrians using the crosswalk and other traffic lawfully in the intersection.

 Many states permit drivers to turn left onto a one-way street after coming to a complete stop.
 In New Hampshire, however, a left turn is allowed at a red light only if there’s a sign indicating such a turn is permitted.